University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 `abriTamr` is a pipeline designed to simplify the interpretation of antimicrobial resistant results.
 It runs AMRFinderPlus and then organises detected resistance determinants into functional antimicrobial classes.
 It also produces summary files that make it easier to compare resistance determinants across isolates.

-`amrfinder` is useful when we want to inspect the detailed evidence for an individual match, whereas `abriTamr` provides a more streamlined summary of the resistance determinants detected and their associated drug classes.
+`amrfinder` is useful when we want to inspect the detailed evidence for an individual match, whereas `abritamr` provides a more streamlined summary of the resistance determinants detected and their associated drug classes.

 Some resistance-associated point mutations are species-specific.
 Therefore, when using the species option, we need to specify a supported species.